When Should You Apply for PPP Loan Forgiveness? Eight Weeks vs. 24 Weeks

 - How much your employees were making before

 If you spent all funding on forgivable expenses and have the correct documentation to submit to your lender, you can apply for loan forgiveness at any time, even before your covered period expires.
-However, filing for forgiveness too early may cause you to miss out on the full loan forgiveness amount and only qualify for partial loan forgiveness.
+However, filing for forgiveness too early may cause you to miss out on the full loan forgiveness amount,, if you made certain reductions to your employee workforce or salaries and wages, and only qualify for partial loan forgiveness.

 PPP loan forgiveness: eight weeks vs. 24 weeks